The value of specialist medical negligence solicitors

 - Makes sure clients understand the claims process

 - Has a number of client testimonials they can present

 - Is honest about the prospects of your claim and compensation you may receive

 - Has a database of specialist experts and barristers which they have built up over time

 1. Check their accreditations

 Above all else, you can ascertain whether someone is a medical negligence expert if they belong to one (or more) of the following bodies:

-- The Action against Medical Accidents (AvMA) Referral Panel
+The Action against Medical Accidents (AvMA) Specialist Clinical Negligence Panel